-The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a new Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS)and the International Atomic Energy Agency (IAEA) in collaboration with Trieste Hospitals.
+The Abdus Salam International Centre for Theoretical Physics (ICTP) and Trieste University announce a second cycle of the Master's Programme in Medical Physics (MMP), a two-year advanced training programme in the field of medical physics, co-sponsored by The World Academy of Sciences (TWAS)and the International Atomic Energy Agency (IAEA) in collaboration with Trieste Hospitals.

 The first year will be spent in Trieste, Italy, while the second year will be dedicated to clinical professional training in a medical physics department of a hospital in the programme's training network.

 The Master's Programme is designed to provide young, promising graduates of physics or related fields (mainly from developing countries) with postgraduate theoretical and clinical training so that candidates may be recognised as clinical medical physicists in their home countries.

 The Master's Programme in Medical Physics, prepared with the assistance of experts from the International Atomic Energy Agency, consists of several basic and advanced courses and practical and clinical training by experts in these fields.
 There will be an examination at the end of each course.
 Additionally, participants are required to work on a dissertation to be submitted and defended during the last month of the programme.
-The master's degree will be awarded by Trieste University only to those candidates who successfully complete all examinations, clinical training, and other requirements as may be decided by the Master Committee.
+The master's degree will be awarded by Trieste University only to those candidates who successfully complete all examinations, clinical training, and other requirements as may be decided by the Master's Committee.
 Participants will also be required to take part in ongoing activities of ICTP in their related fields.

-The minimum qualification for applicants is a degree equivalent to an M.Sc. (or an exceptionally good B.Sc.) in physics or related fields.
+The minimum qualification for applicants is a degree equivalent to an M.Sc. in physics or related fields.
 The selection of candidates will be based on their university performance, research activity and professional experience in the field.
 Adequate proficiency in English language is required.

 The Master's Programme is open to young (generally below 30 years of age) qualified graduates from countries that are members of the United Nations, UNESCO or IAEA.

-The course fees for the Master's Programme is 2000 euro.
+The university course fees for the Master's Programme is 2000 euro.